carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

 values.
 A ``let`` cannot override the value of a template argument.

-Top-level ``let`` statements are often useful when a few fields need to be overriden in several records.
+Top-level ``let`` statements are often useful when a few fields need to be overridden in several records.
 Here are two examples.
 Note that ``let`` statements can be nested.

 .. code-block:: text